ExplodingImplosion/general_utilities/README.md

 General utility scripts, 'namespaces' and singletons that I use in most of my Godot projects.

 There are 3 types of scripts in this repo.
 There are singletons, which are intended to be added to a project's autoload.
-The order I use is Inputs --> Quack.
+The order I use is Quack --> Inputs --> Console.
 There are 'namespaces', which are intended to never be directly instantiated when the project is running.
 They are rather used as namespaces in projects.
 Hence, why they do not contain any variables or non-static functions.
 NOTE: When I refer to "macros", I mean static functions that are intended to either abstract or shorthand functions that